 Use Of Force As A Private Investigator

-The Ontario Ministry of Community Safety and Correctional Services requires, as part of your private investigator training in Ontario, learning how to perform a citizen’s arrest without the use of force.
+The Ontario Ministry of The Solicitor General requires, as part of your private investigator training in Ontario, learning how to perform a citizen’s arrest without the use of force.
 This training is suggested to take place as a role-playing exercise so that the scenario can put the student in the mind-frame of a real-life scenario.
 Your instructor will walk you through the roles involved in a citizen’s arrest and the thinking that should be taking place during the action.
 This includes prioritizing safety at all points in the action.

 While most of your duties as a private investigator in Ontario will involve surveillance such as taking photos and notes on persons of interest, it is important to mentally prepare for scenarios you may encounter in the field that may involve a citizen’s arrest, and to help walk you through the steps and thought processes required to make the right choices in the line of duty.